aflahahamed/Reciept-Genarator/README.md

 This can help small retail shops to easily generate customer invoice by running the code.
 Saves time as it is easy to implement

-#The sample invoice is uploaded in the repository.
+# The sample invoice is uploaded in the repository.
+The file generated is pdf but the repository contains JPEG image of the invoice.